You have questions.

 Status Date - The date on which the person is determined to have a current need based on completion of an assessment of the person using the Waiting List Assessment Tool.

-Transitional List - The list which shall include the name and date of request for each person on a list of persons waiting for home and community-based services on the day immediately prior to the effective date of the new rule.
+Transitional List - The list which shall include the name and date of request for each person on a list of persons waiting for home and community-based services on the day immediately prior to September 1, 2018.

 Waiting List Assessment Tool - The instrument developed for purposes of making a determination of a person’s eligibility to be added to the waiting list for home and community-based services.